PespeniLab/Ecological-Genomics/README.md

 # Ecological-Genomics

-Taught by Melissa Pespeni and Stephen Keller @ The University of Vermont
+Taught by Melissa Pespeni (and usually Stephen Keller) @ The University of Vermont

-Webpage for [Fall 2025](https://pespenilab.github.io/Ecological-Genomics/) graduate Ecological Genomics class
+Webpage for [Fall 2026](https://pespenilab.github.io/Ecological-Genomics/) undergraduate Intro to Ecological Genomics class